Leg injuries and pain

 - Inability to bear weight

-- The affected leg appears shorter than the other leg
+- The affected leg looking shorter than your other leg

-A groin injury is a strain or tear to any muscles on the inner side of your thigh.
-Common causes of a groin injury include sudden movements, such as twisting to change direction while running, kicking and jumping.
+A groin injury is when you strain or tear any of the muscles on the inner side of your thigh.
+The most common causes of a groin injury include sudden movements, such as twisting to change direction while running, kicking and jumping.

 Symptoms of a groin injury include: